jeremyschulman/netcfgbu/README.md

 create this inventory dynamically from one or more sources, for example Netbox.
 I want the ability to filter this inventory with limit and exclude constraints.

-* I may need to try multiple SSH credendials.
+* I may need to try multiple SSH credentials.
 I must not store my passwords in any configuration file, so this tool must acquire passwords via environment variables.